ashishbhungani97/metamask-extension/app/scripts/migrations/077-supplements/077-supplements.md

 **Migration 82**

 Attempts to convert `frequentRpcListDetail` - an array of objects with network related data - to a `networkConfigurations` object, with the objects that were in the array keyed by a unique id.
-If this migration had not run, then (prior to v10.34.0) a user would still have been able to use MetaMask, but the data they had in `frequentRpcListDetail` would now be ignored by application code, and subsequent network data would between written to and modified in state in the `networkConfigurations` object.
+If this migration had not run, then (prior to v10.34.0) a user would still have been able to use BlockStar, but the data they had in `frequentRpcListDetail` would now be ignored by application code, and subsequent network data would between written to and modified in state in the `networkConfigurations` object.
 If migration 82 was later run (after fixing migration 77), the old `frequentRpcListDetail` data could overwrite the existing `networkConfigurations` data, and the user could lose `networkConfigurations` data that had been written to their state since migration 82 had first failed to run.